unfoldtoolbox/UnfoldMakie.jl/README.md

 <summary>Click to expand</summary>

 The recommended way to install julia is [juliaup](https://github.com/JuliaLang/juliaup).
-It allows you to, e.g., easily update Julia at a later point, but also test out alpha/beta versions etc.
+It allows you to, e.g., easily update Julia at a later point, but also to test out alpha/beta versions etc.

-TL:DR; If you dont want to read the explicit instructions, just copy the following command
+TLDR: If you don't want to read the explicit instructions, just copy the following command

 #### Windows